Waikato Diocesan School

 Waikato Diocesan School for Girls is a state-integrated single-sex girls' secondary school in Hamilton, New Zealand.
-It is an Anglican girls' Boarding school for students from Year 9 to Year 13.
-It also has day students.
+It is an Anglican girls' boarding and day school for students of years 9 to 13.

 History

 Dio was first established as Sonning School in 1909, situated on Milton Street, Hamilton.
 With only a small roll of four pupils the school began to grow, and as it did there was need for larger premises so it was moved to Anglesea Street.
 Larger land was then purchased and a new school built on the eastern side of the railway bridge.
 This school was named Sonning after the Berkshire Village from which the Whitehorn family originated.
 It was then that the first Bishop of the Waikato, Cecil Cherrington, wanted to establish an Anglican Girls School in Hamilton and the Waikato Board for Diocesan Schools, formed in 1927, leased Sonning School from Mrs Whitehorn.
 Property at the current site in River Road, Hamilton, New Zealand was then bought in 1929.
 Waikato Diocesan School was officially opened in 1928 with a roll of 13 boarders and 70 day girls.
 The school opened at its permanent site in 1930, consisting of its flagship building, Cherrington, the Homestead, a barn, which was used as both hall and chapel, and open air classrooms.

-There have been 11 principals including Rosamond Robertshawe.
+The school has had 13 principals including Rosamond Robertshawe.
+Vaudine Barnes, Margaret Peapell, Gillian Simpson, Vicky McLennan, and Mary Curran were principals in the following years.

 The school has continued to grow and now has a roll of around 620 students.

 Waikato Diocesan School was a private school until March 1983, when it integrated into the state education system.